 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Archer Daniels Midland Company Voluntary Employees Beneficiary Trust's score of 18 is lower than 55% of the industry.
+Archer Daniels Midland Company Voluntary Employees Beneficiary Trust's score of 23 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Archer Daniels Midland Company Voluntary Employees Beneficiary Trust is not committed to any reduction initiatives we track.
+Archer Daniels Midland Company Voluntary Employees Beneficiary Trust is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.